Metropolitan-Council/vmt-mode-shift-study/src/analysis_tool/README.md

 2. Docker

 Alternatively, to skip enivornment setup, this tool can be ran/hosted (on an internal network) using docker.
 First, [download docker](https://www.docker.com/) onto your local machine and open the docker daemon (program).
 Afterwards, in your command line interface, run ```docker pull yianzhang14/streamlit```.
 With that done, you can then run ```docker run -it --rm -p 8501:8501 streamlit```, and the streamlit app will automatically boot up within the docker virtual container.

-With this done, you can go to ```localhost:8501``` on your browser to access the application.
+Now, you should be able to go to ```localhost:8501``` on your browser to access the application.
 It should be noted that while the setup here is much simpler and consistent than in method 1, the docker container will likely be more memory-hungry due to the overhead of running the underlying container.

 3. Public website endpoint